SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 Create a program, which multiplies a given number by all the numbers from **1** to **10**:

-- You receive a number `n` – the number to multiply
+- You will receive a number `n` – the number to multiply

 - Write a for-loop, which prints: "\{**n**\} **x** \{**i**\} **=** \{**result**\}"